This site uses cookies

 Touch

-Staff need to maintain a safe and appropriate distance, and work in an open environment, ideally with another worker present.
-Avoid unnecessary physical contact including rough, physical or sexually provocative games.
-Where any form of manual/physical support is required it should be provided openly and with the consent of the volunteer.
-Physical contact can be appropriate so long as it is neither intrusive nor disturbing and the person’s consent has been given
+Staff need to maintain a safe and appropriate distance, work in an open environment, ideally with another worker present and avoid physical contact.
+Where any form of manual/physical support is required, it should be provided openly and with the consent of the volunteer.

 Spending time alone